Cemex: Environmental record

 During tests conducted from June 10 to August 5, 2008, the Monterey Bay (California) Unified Air Pollution Control District reported high levels of chromium VI, also known as hexavalent chromium, a cancer causing chemical agent, at an elementary school and fire department in Davenport, California.
 Chromium VI is the contaminant that inspired the movie, Erin Brockovich.
 The toxic substance apparently originated from dust emitted by the Cemex Cement plant in Davenport, as the levels of Chromium VI measured eight times the air district's acceptable level at Pacific Elementary School and 10 times at the Davenport Fire Department.
 Both are located less than a half-mile from CEMEX.
 Chromium VI may have been unwittingly produced at the CEMEX plant in Davenport for the last seven years.
 According to Ed Kendig, the executive director of the Monterey Bay Unified Air Pollution Control District, it's "highly possible" that Chromium VI continues to be produced across the country as an accidental, previously unknown byproduct of the cement-making process.

 In 2007, the EPA filed a complaint against CEMEX for violating federal air regulations at its Victorville plant, and in 2006, CEMEX was cited for violations at plants in Santa Barbara and Michigan.

-Cemex had a sand mining operation in the city of Marina, California along the Monterey Bay coastline that concerned environmentalists and scientists.
-The California Coastal Commission in March 2016 issued a Cease and Desist order asking for "administration civil penalties" stating that "the operation is narrowing beaches and impacting environmentally sensitive habitat."
+Cemex had a sand mining operation in the city of Marina, California, along the Monterey Bay coastline that concerned environmentalists and scientists.
+The California Coastal Commission in March 2016 issued a cease and desist order asking for "administration civil penalties", stating that "the operation is narrowing beaches and impacting environmentally sensitive habitat."
 Cemex denied the allegations and continued to operate.
 A settlement was reached in 2017 and CEMEX ended mining in December 2020.

 In 2020 CEMEX announced a new climate action strategy, aiming to lower its overall carbon footprint by 35% in 2030 compared to a 1990 baseline, and to deliver net zero concrete by 2050.
 In May 2021 CEMEX partnered with British oil company BP to research industry-wide decarbonization of cement production.

+In 2024, Oishi (Philippine brand) and CEMEX Asia Holdings Ltd. (Philippines) partnered to support sustainable disposal of plastic waste per commitment to environmental stewardship and circular economy principles in industrial operations.
+“Our partnership with Liwayway allows us to support them with the EPR law (Extended Producer Responsibility Act EPRA of 2022 Republic Act No. 11898), while it also contributes to our Future in Action agenda of becoming a net zero carbon emission company,” said Luis Franco, Cemex CEO.
+Liwayway will channel plastic packaging waste to Cemex's Solid Cement plant for co-processing.